esplito/coding-notes/testing-accessibility/4-semantic-markup-with-html-and-aria/notes.md

 >We just implemented functionality that sets `ariaCurrent` for the home page link in `header.js` as an AOM property.
 However, this will only work for users who have enabled additional browser configuration.
 >
 >This was an exercise to experiment with setting an AOM property and seeing it reflected in the DOM.
-But in order to ensure the functionality works for everyone, we should really implement `aria-current` as an HTML attribute instead.
+But in order to ensure the functionality works for everyone, we should really implement `aria-current` as an HTML attribute instead. - Marcy

 To be completed.